GAN Inversion: A Survey: GAN Inversion Methods

-Shen~\etal~\cite{shen2021closedform} observe that the semantic transformation of an image, usually denoted by moving the latent code toward a certain direction $\n^{\prime} = \z + \alpha \n$, is actually determined by the latent direction $\n$, which is independent of the sampled code $\z$.
-Based on this, they turn to finding the directions $\n$ that can cause a significant change in the output image $\Delta\y$, \ie, $\Delta\y =\y^{\prime}-\y= (\A(\z + \alpha\n) + \bb) - (\A\z + \bb) = \alpha\A\n$, where $\A$ and $\bb$ are the weight and bias of certain layers in $G$, respectively.
+\textbf{Closed-form Solution.} A few methods~\cite{shen2021closedform,nurit2021steerability,wei2021orthogonal,zhu2021lowrankgan} recent show that interpretable directions for image synthesis can be directly obtained in closed forms without training or optimization.
+Shen~\etal~\cite{shen2021closedform} propose a semantic factorization method based on the singular value decomposition of the weights of the first layer of a pretrained GAN.
+They observe that the semantic transformation of an image, usually denoted by moving the latent code toward a certain direction $\n^{\prime} = \z + \alpha \n$, is actually determined by the latent direction $\n$, which is independent of the sampled code $\z$.
+A \textbf{Se}mantics \textbf{Fa}ctorization (SeFa) method is developed to discover the directions $\n$ that can cause a significant change in the output image $\Delta\y$, \ie, $\Delta\y =\y^{\prime}-\y= (\A(\z + \alpha\n) + \bb) - (\A\z + \bb) = \alpha\A\n$, where $\A$ and $\bb$ are the weight and bias of certain layers in $G$, respectively.
 The obtained formula, $\Delta\y = \alpha\A\n$, suggests that the desired editing with direction $\n$ can be achieved by adding the term $\alpha\A\n$ onto the projected code and indicates that the weight parameter $\A$ should contain the essential knowledge of image variations.
 The problem of exploring the latent semantics can thus be factorized by solving the following optimization problem:

 The desired directions $\n^*$, \ie, a closed-form factorization of latent semantics in GANs, should be the eigenvectors of the matrix $\A^T\A$.
+In contrast to SeFa~\cite{shen2021closedform}, a method based on orthogonal Jacobian regularization is applied to multiple layers of the generator to determine interpretable directions for image synthesis~\cite{wei2021orthogonal}.